skills17/competitor-vm-ubuntu/README.md

 1. Start the Ubuntu installation (default options if not specified)
     * Keyboard layout: `Switzerland - German (Switzerland, no dead keys)`
     * Minimal installation
+    * If full disk encryption should be used:
+        * Choose "Advanced features" right next to "Erase disk and install Ubuntu"
+        * Use LVM with the new Ubuntu installation
+        * Enable "Encrypt the new Ubuntu installation for security"
+        * Choose a password in the next step
     * Any user configuration is possible.
 Use the following one if it is not specified otherwise:
         * Username: `student`
         * Password: `student`